Dogeswap Reaches Market Cap of $441,952.96 (DOGES)

-Dogeswap (CURRENCY:DOGES) traded 39.9% lower against the dollar during the 1-day period ending at 23:00 PM Eastern on September 17th.
-During the last seven days, Dogeswap has traded 46.4% lower against the dollar.
-Dogeswap has a total market cap of $441,952.96 and $543.00 worth of Dogeswap was traded on exchanges in the last 24 hours.
-One Dogeswap coin can currently be purchased for approximately $22.10 or 0.00046188 BTC on major cryptocurrency exchanges.
+Dogeswap (CURRENCY:DOGES) traded down 39.9% against the US dollar during the 1-day period ending at 23:00 PM ET on September 17th.
+In the last seven days, Dogeswap has traded down 46.4% against the US dollar.
+One Dogeswap coin can currently be bought for approximately $22.10 or 0.00046188 BTC on cryptocurrency exchanges.
+Dogeswap has a total market cap of $441,952.96 and approximately $543.00 worth of Dogeswap was traded on exchanges in the last 24 hours.

 - Tether (USDT) traded down 0% against the dollar and now trades at $1.00 or 0.00002091 BTC.